dwave-training/employee-scheduling/README.md

 ## Exercise 2

 For this exercise, we'll work with the file `scheduling_addemployees.py`.
-This file is very similat to `scheduling_preferences.py`, and you will be adding additional employees to the schedule.
-Add the following employees with their associated preferences for shifts 1-4.
-Note that you'll need to add the employee names to the list of employees so that a variable is created for each of them, as well as set the linear biases for their preferences.
+This file is very similar to `scheduling_preferences.py`, and you will be adding additional employees to the schedule.
+Add the following employees with their associated preferences for shifts 1-4 in the function `employee_preferences()`.

 1. Erik: [1,3,2,4]
 2. Francis: [4,3,2,1]